-In March 2021, CAE launched a collaborative R&D project for the development of the "Aircraft for the digital and sustainable mobility of tomorrow."
+In FY2024, CAE completed a collaborative R&D project which was launched in FY2021 for the development of the "Aircraft for the digital and sustainable mobility of tomorrow."
 As part of this initiative, CAE and its partners have accelerated the technology development, the digital transformation, and knowledge for the advancement of future aircraft technologies, such as electric aircraft, hybrid propulsion, as well as advancing the development of associated infrastructures and services.